7 Tips for HR: Ensure Employee Engagement during Inflation

 1. Clear policies and processes for wage determination

-A transparent and clear process can help employees better understand how performance/effort is assessed and which context there is for determination of wages and development.
-In many companies, this is not clear to the employees (nor always to the leaders), but in the current situation it becomes important.
+A transparent and clear process can help employees better understand how performance/effort is assessed and which context there is for the determination of wages and development.
+In many companies, this is not clear to the employees (nor always to the leaders), but in the current situation, it becomes important.

 2. Updated wage statistics